metomi/rose/sphinx/tutorial/rose/furthertopics/trigger.rst

 =======

-The ``trigger`` metadata item can be used to cut down the amount of irrelevant settings presented to the user in the ``rose edit`` GUI by hiding any settings which are not relevant based on the value or state of other settings.
+The ``trigger`` metadata item can be used to cut down the amount of irrelevant settings presented to the user in the :ref:`command-rose-config-edit` GUI by hiding any settings which are not relevant based on the value or state of other settings.

 Irrelevant (``ignored`` or ``trigger-ignored``) settings do not get included in output files at runtime.
 In effect, they are commented